dbcli/athenacli/README.md

 Please go to the [Usages](https://athenacli.readthedocs.io/en/latest/usage.html) for detailed information on how to use AthenaCLI.

+# Contributions

+If you're interested in contributing to this project, first of all I would like to extend my heartfelt gratitude.
+I've written [a small doc](https://athenacli.readthedocs.io/en/latest/develop.html) to describe how to get this running in a development setup.

+Please feel free to reach out to me if you need help.
+My email: zhuzhaolong0 AT gmail com

 # FAQs

 Please refer to the [FAQs](https://athenacli.readthedocs.io/en/latest/faq.html) for other information, e.g. "How can I get support for athenacli?".